gpastorino/Certificate-of-Responsible-Earth-Citizen/README.md

 - Example of falling objects continued.
     - This entails multiple classes, with starting at the top of the screen, to falling to the bottom of the screen.
     - Movement speed

 Tuesday:
 - Example of falling objects (continued).
-    - This entails multiple classes, with starting at the top of the screen, to falling to the bottom of the screen.
-    - Movement speed
 - Tutorial with dragging and dropping to symbol, and completion success.
 - Timer and score start upon tapping the play button.
 - User can drag and drop items into a bin with score reading.